chevereto/v4-docs/api/api-v1.md

 GET http://mysite.com/api/1/upload/?key=12345&source=http://somewebsite/someimage.jpg&format=json
 ```

-Note: Always use POST when uploading local files.
-Url encoding may alter the base64 source due to encoded characters or just by URL request length limit due to GET request.
+Note: Use POST when uploading local files.
+Url encoding may alter the base64 source due to encoded characters or URL request length limit due to GET request.

 ## API response

 API v1 responses will vary depending on the **format** parameter:

-- json Display all the image uploaded information in JSON format. [default]
+- `json` Display all the image uploaded information in JSON format. [default]
-- txt Returns the image direct URL in text/plain format.
+- `txt` Returns the image direct URL in text/plain format.
-- redirect Redirects to the image viewer URL.
+- `redirect` Redirects to the image viewer URL.

-When using JSON the response will have headers status codes to allow you to easily notice if the request was OK or not.
-It will also output the `status_txt` and `status_code` properties.
+When using JSON the response output will contain the `status_txt` and `status_code` properties.

 ### Example response (JSON)